What is sustainable biomaterials?

 - Faculty members are pursuing a wide range of research interests, including cross-laminated timber markets, wood-based composites, the use of wood materials for residential and commercial applications, and new drug delivery systems.

-- The department is also home to the Wood Enterprise Institute, a student-owned and student-managed production enterprise that develops, produces, and markets a wood-based product each year.
+- The department is home to the Wood Enterprise Institute, a production enterprise owned and managed by students that develops, produces, markets, and ships a wood-based product each year.
+Past products have included beer flight holders, conference tables, and wine racks; you can watch a video about the production of the 2019 product: dog bowl holders.

-- Student clubs and organizations such as the Society of Renewable Resources provide an opportunity to connect with others with similar interests and get involved on campus and in the community.
+- Student organizations such as the Society of Renewable Resources and the Packaging Systems and Design Club provide opportunities to make connections and get involved on campus and in the community.

 What can I do with a degree in sustainable biomaterials?